kcuzner/rstblog-content/posts/2009/09/09/dot-matrix-clock-open-sourcing-the-display-schematic/index.rst

 Now, before someone goes on yelling about how much the BSS138 sucks as a MOSFET I guess I should say that I have replaced it with a much better one that can actually source the current I need it to.
-The BSS138 has a couple ohms of Rds\ :sub:`{content}`\ , so I replaced it with a MOSFET that has around 0.25Ω Rds\ :sub:`{content}`\ .
+The BSS138 has a couple ohms of Rds\ :sub:`On`\ , so I replaced it with a MOSFET that has around 0.25Ω Rds\ :sub:`On`\ .
 Enjoy.

 .. rstblog-settings::
    :title: Dot Matrix Clock: Open sourcing the display schematic